kollegorna/design-system/README-DESIGNSYSTEM.md

 ## Prerequisite: Normalize.css

 The design system should be used together with Normalize.css.
-We've chosen not to bundle it so you need to make sure it's included in the application.
+If you've installed the design system with Bower (which you should) then [appleboy/normalize.scss](https://github.com/appleboy/normalize.scss) will have been downloaded for you.

-It's recommended that you use the Sass port: [JohnAlbin/normalize-scss](https://github.com/JohnAlbin/normalize-scss).
+If it for some reason hasn't then run this:

 `$ bower install normalize-scss --save`